naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 #### What they get right

 * They require the least amount of effort for both parties.
 You only need a whiteboard and a conference room.
 Many system design questions are available online, and it's relatively easy to adapt a problem the company has solved into a system design question.
-* They fit nicely into the 1 hour timeframe, which makes them cheap to scale.
+* They fit nicely into the 1 hour time-frame, which makes them cheap to scale.
-* The free-from nature makes it possible for the interviewer to probe and explore various topics of interest.
+* The free-form nature makes it possible for the interviewer to probe and explore various topics of interest.
 Interviewers can focus on getting signal on the behavioral aspects and technical communication skills.
 * System Design questions are a good test for higher level problem solving.
 Gluing together systems, understanding the relationships between different software components -- this is directly analogous to the work Senior Engineers do on a daily basis

 #### What they get wrong